 The Financial Fraud Enforcement Task Force (FFETF) was established by President Obama in November 2009 to hold accountable those who helped bring about the last financial crisis as well as those who would attempt to take advantage of the efforts at economic recovery.
-The USTP is a participating member of the FFETF's Mortgage Fraud Subcommittee and the Securities Fraud Subcommittee.
+The USTP is a participating member of the FFETF's Mortgage Fraud Working Group, the Securities Fraud Working Group, and the Consumer Protection Working Group.